Grossglockner High Alpine Road: History

 The opening of the Felbertauern Road (1967) and the Tauern Motorway (1975) throttled traffic by nearly 15 per cent, but it also permanently changed the character of the Großglockner High Alpine Road: from the only transalpine road over the 158 km main alpine crest between the Brenner Pass and the Katschberg Pass, to an excursion road from a catchment area with a radius of around 130 km.

-The Glockner Road also reflects the material advance of the people: in the early years, the motorcycle – as the poor man's car – accounted for up to a quarter of the traffic; 1955 was the highpoint with 47,500 motorcycles (26% of the traffic); in 1968, only 2,071 motorcycles were to be counted.
+The Glockner Road also reflects the material advance of the people: in the early years, the motorcycle – as the poor man's car – accounted for up to a quarter of the traffic; 1955 was the high point with 47,500 motorcycles (26% of the traffic); in 1968, only 2,071 motorcycles were to be counted.
 The number of motorcycles on the Grossglockner High Alpine Road then rose by 2003 to over 76,000.

 Increasing numbers of visitors made the stage-by-stage modernization of the road necessary after 1953 to a width of 7.5 m, to 15 m in place of 10 m bend radius, and 4,000 parking places instead of 800 and an annual capacity of up to 350,000 vehicles.

 Snow cleared at the side of the road, in June.

 Snow clearing

-In the years 1936 and 1937, 350 men shovelled 250000 m3 of snow in an average of seventy days to keep at least one lane on the road free.
-Since 1953, the five Wallack rotary plows, and twelve GROHAG workers, have been clearing 600000 to 800000 m3 of snow from the road and parking areas in around fourteen days every year in April.
+In the years 1936 and 1937, 350 men shoveled 250000 m3 of snow in an average of seventy days to keep at least one lane on the road free.
+Since 1953, the five Wallack rotary plows and twelve GROHAG workers have been clearing 600000 to 800000 m3 of snow from the road and parking areas in around fourteen days every year in April.

-In 1937, the road could only be traversed for 132 days, but in 1963 the road could be traversed for 276 days.
+In 1937, the road could be traversed for only 132 days, but in 1963, for 276 days.
 The Grossglockner High Alpine Road is normally open from the beginning of May to the end of October.

 A panoramic view of Grossglockner High Alpine Road, close to Kaiser-Franz-Josefs-Höhe (The road descends across the left peak, passing the center buildings, and winding back downhill at the end of the lake, to follow along the right bank.)

 Giro d'Italia

 Grossglockner has been featured in the men's Giro d'Italia twice so far.
 The first time was in the 17th stage of the 1971 Giro d'Italia, won by Pierfranco Vianelli.
-At that time it became the first, and so far only, Cima Coppi to be located outside of Italy.
+At that time, it became the first, and so far only, Cima Coppi to be located outside of Italy.
 Grossglockner was featured for a second time in 13th stage of the 2011 Giro d'Italia.
 It was José Rujano who arrived first, after an escape with Alberto Contador.